The Toughest Decision — Euthanasia

 Where do we perform this service?

 At Bay View, we have a comfortable consultation room where we schedule many euthanasia’s.
 You will have time to say your goodbyes to your pet.
-If you are unable to get in to the clinic for any reason, or would like us to make a house call for this procedure, we will be happy to accommodate you.
-Since Dr. Phil was able to be at home with his golden, Bo, for his final hour, he has become personally interested in providing home visits for his clients.
+If you are unable to get in to the clinic for any reason, or would like us to make a house call for this procedure, we will do our best to accomodate you.

 How does this process work?